2015 Kansas City Royals season

 The 2015 Kansas City Royals season was the 47th for the franchise, and their 43rd at Kauffman Stadium.

 The Royals made their second consecutive World Series appearance in 2015, after winning the American League in 2014.
 They won the series for the first time since 1985.
 The team won their first AL Central title on September 24, 2015, the first time the Royals won their division since 1985.
-They opened the playoffs by defeating the Houston Astros in five games in the Division Series and then defeated the Toronto Blue Jays in six games in the American League Championship Series.
-They defeated the New York Mets in five games in the 2015 World Series, the second World Series championship in franchise history.
-The 2015 Royals are the first team since the 1989 Oakland Athletics to win the World Series after having lost the series in the previous season.
+They opened the playoffs by defeating the Houston Astros in five games in the ALDS and then defeated the Toronto Blue Jays in six games in the ALCS.
+They defeated the New York Mets in five games in the World Series, the second World Series championship in franchise history.
+The 2015 Royals were the first team since the 1989 Oakland Athletics to win the World Series after having lost the series in the previous season.
+This would not happen again until the 2022 Houston Astros would accomplish this feat.
+This would be the last season the Royals would make the playoffs until 2024.

 Offseason

 October 30: Josh Willingham, James Shields, Raúl Ibañez, Luke Hochevar, Jason Frasor, Scott Downs, and Norichika Aoki become free agents.